CrunchyData/postgres-operator/docs/github/installation.md

 This will create a postgres-operator Deployment along with a crunchy-scheduler Deployment, and a postgres-operator Service.

-This concludes what we call a *manual* Operator deployment.

 ## pgo CLI Installation
 Most users will work with the Operator using the *pgo* CLI tool.
 That tool is downloaded from the Github Releases page for the Operator (https://github.com/crunchydata/postgres-operator/releases).